 Primal Elementalist is an excellent all-around option on this tier, fairly easy to use and giving you a bit of everything.
-Recommended for beginners and non-raid content.
+Recommended in most situations.

 Icefury takes some time to learn but it is very powerful for single-target situations, especially when you have to move a lot.
-This is the default choice for single-target encounters assuming you can play around it correctly, and also use Master of the Elements and Echo of the Elements.
+Until you have the 4P tier set bonus and double legendary, this is the default choice for single-target encounters assuming you can play around it correctly, and also use Master of the Elements and Echo of the Elements.

 Tier 7 (Level 50) Talents for Elemental Shaman

 - Unlimited Power grants 2% Haste for 10 seconds when one of your spells causes an Elemental Overload.
 This stacks, but gaining a stack does not refresh the duration of the previous stacks.

 - Stormkeeper has a 1.5-second cast time and causes your next 2 Lightning Bolt OR Chain Lightning to be instant cast and trigger an additional Elemental Overload on every target hit.
 If you use the buff on Lightning Bolts, they will also do 150% more damage.